 Read-Only Master Branch.
 Nobody can make changes directly to the master branch; neither the architect nor the project sponsor.
 The master branch is technically read-only.
 This means that in order to compromise the quality of our code, everyone has to go through a pull request, pre-flight build, and automated merge procedure.

 Chats Are Prohibited.
 Any modification to our code base, even a very small one, must be submitted in a pull request.
 A code review must also occur in the pull request.
 We strictly disallow any informal communications between programmers, including chats, phone calls, emails, or face-to-face discussions.
 This means that the chances of quality compromises due to friendship, informal agreements, and trade-offs are very low.

 Build Is Fragile.
 We believe that the higher the quality bar, the more difficult it is to modify any piece of code without breaking the build.
 We put a lot of quality checks right into the build to make the lives of programmers more difficult.
 Well, this is not our goal, but it happens.
-The code has to pass all static analysis checks, a test coverage threshold, mutability threshold, and many others.
+The code has to pass all static analysis checks, a test coverage threshold, mutation coverage threshold, and many others.
 This means that bad code won't reach the repo, ever.